Conservation Tax Credit

 Program Overview

-The CTC program allows landowners to donate land with eligible public benefit to a qualified recipient and receive a credit of up to 25% of the fair market value of the land at the time of the donation.
-Currently, the credit only applies to fee simple donations, however, efforts are underway to expand the program legislatively to include conservation easements.
+The Conservation Tax Credit program allows landowners to donate land with eligible public benefit to a qualified recipient and receive a credit of up to 25% of the fair market value of the land at the time of the donation.

-Interested landowners should contact an eligible organization to accept the donation (i.e., non-profit, local government, or state agency), apply to NC Department of Natural and Cultural Resources (NCDNCR) for certification of the public benefit, and if the donation is certified the landowner can apply to NC Department of Revenue (NCDOR) for a tax credit.
+Interested landowners should contact an eligible organization to accept the donation (i.e., non-profit, local government, or state agency), apply to NC Department of Natural and Cultural Resources (NCDNCR) for certification of the public benefit, and if the donation is certified the landowner can apply to NC Department of Revenue (NCDOR) for a tax credit when they file their tax returns.

 Eligible Public Benefits